- Career Center Home

 - Gathers information/probable cause to secure either arrest or search warrants as needed.

-- Conducts preliminary investigations into traffic accidents and other incidents, including but not limited to interviewing victims, complainants and witnesses, gathering information and evidence, and securing crime scenes.
+- Conducts preliminary investigations into traffic accidents and other incidents, including but not limited to interviewing victims, complainants, and witnesses, gathering information and evidence, and securing crime scenes.

-- Process crime scenes to recognize, collect and preserve evidence.
+- Process crime scenes to recognize, collect, and preserve evidence.

 - Provides assistance and backup support to other officers and emergency service providers as necessary.